 For many people, surfing is a philosophy of life closely related to respect for nature.
-In our collective memory, we have formed an idyllic image of paradisiacal beaches and people who are healthy, balanced and connected to nature.
+In our collective memory we have formed an idyllic picture made up of paradisiacal beaches and healthy people, balanced and connected with nature.

-If we want to surf and, at the same time, respect our environment, we must take into account several factors.
+If we want to surfing and, at the same time, respect our environment we must take into account several factors.

 How do you surf responsibly?